FlorenceHapgood/Bank_tech_test/README.md

 The features that I have are designed around the criteria, and I made sure that I designed the table in the style that was specified.
 I made a few minor errors (such as spacing) and I’ve learnt that it’s important to built features exactly as specified by the client.
 In the future, I will be able to justify the features that I’ve built based on this.

-Mark, our tutors, said that it was good to make sure that a user can’t take money of our negative balance.
+Mark, our tutor, gave me the feedback that it would have been good to make sure that a user can’t take money of our negative balance.
 I questioned why this was the case, as it wasn’t part of the specified criteria, and I wasn’t sure how I would know what to built in the future.
 Mark explained to me that this is an extension of the specified criteria, as it stops a user abusing the features that you’ve built.
 I found this very helpful, and in the future I will be able to justify the features that I’ve built based on this criteria.

 ### Tests

-I wrote tests for the project, because it makes it easy to know if part of your code has broken at any stage.
-My tests are isolated, so that if one class has a bug, only the tests for that class will break, rather than all the tests.
-This makes diagnosing and dealing with the problem easier.

-Furthermore, I used TDD for a number of reasons.
+I used TDD for a number of reasons.
 It helped me write my code in small, manageable pieces.
 TDD had many advantages, but to name a few:

-By writing a test and then making it pass, I created small, workable parts of code, that then built up into a more complex program.
+* By writing a test and then making it pass, I created small, workable parts of code, that then built up into a more complex program.
 This stopped me from feeling overwhelmed and helped me know what the next step was.

-Using TDD, I had to continually come back to the criteria, and ask myself how my code worked, which I think leads to more efficient problem solving and debugging.
+* Using TDD, I had to continually come back to the criteria, and ask myself how my code worked, which I think leads to more efficient problem solving and debugging.

-TDD also uses the RED-GREEN-REFACTOR cycle.
+* TDD also uses the RED-GREEN-REFACTOR cycle.
 I can refactor in the confidence that I am only refactoring the code that I’ve just written, and knowing that if I run my test again, it will tell me if I’ve made an error.
 Ultimately, I think this means you end up with cleaner code by the “end” of the project: it’s easier to refactor if you do it as you go along, rather than at the end.

 I am, however, open to other ways of working.